mauricioortiz01/iam_hands_on/README.md

         <img src="img/switch_role.png" width="600">
     1. Configure role switch
         1. Enter the account number you copied in a previous step
-        1. Enter the name of the role `AdminstratorAccess`
+        1. Enter the name of the role `AdministratorAccess`
         1. Select a color
         1. Click Switch Role